 Rights Respecting School

 We promote the rights of the child, and pupil involvement and mutual respect play a big role in the school.
 A Rights Respecting School not only teaches about children’s rights but also models rights and respect in all relationships.

-About the Rights Respecting School Award
+About The Rights Respecting School Award